glebanon/TAOD/content/home/about.md

 +++

-Guy Lebanon is a director at Amazon where he leads the search relevance, query understanding, search labs, and human judgements teams (about 100 people overall).
+Guy Lebanon is a director at Amazon where he leads Search Quality - a team of 100+ engineers, scientists, PMs, and TPMs who work on improving Amazon's search using AI and machine learning.
 Previously, he was a director at Netflix where he lead its homepage personalization efforts including its well known movie recommendation system.
 Before that he had engineering management positions at Amazon and LinkedIn and was a tenured professor at the Georgia Institute of Technology.
 Guy published several books and over 70 refereed articles in machine learning, and received a PhD from Carnegie Mellon University.
 He chaired the 2015 AI & Statistics conference and the 2012 ACM CIKM conference and was action editor of Journal of Machine Learning Research during 2013-2018.
 He won first place in the PASCAL image segmentation competition three times, and received the NSF CAREER Award, the WWW best student paper award, the ICML best paper runner-up award, the Yahoo Faculty Research and Engagement Award, and is a Siebel Scholar.